Garamantes: Society and culture

 Archaeological ruins associated with the Garamantian kingdom include numerous tombs, forts, and cemeteries.
 The Garamantes constructed a network of tunnels, and shafts to mine the fossil water from under the limestone layer under the desert sand.
 The dating of these foggara is disputed, they appear between 200 BC to 200 CE but continued to be in use until at least the 7th century and perhaps later.
 The network of tunnels is known to Berbers as Foggaras.
 The network allowed agriculture to flourish, and used a system of slave labor to keep it maintained.

+In 2011, new satellite imagery showed more of the buildings and structures constructed by the Garamantes.

 Slave raiding and trading

 Based on Herodotus' account of Garamantes pursuing "Troglodyte Ethiopians", Sonja and Carlos Magnavita (2018) say that "Saharan slave raids against Black Africans in classical times" might be a speculative tale, though they admit that "hunting people for other purposes than for enslaving them is admittedly hard to imagine".
 Nonetheless, five centuries after Herodotus, Roman merchants established themselves in Leptis Magna (Libya) and Lixus (Morocco) to purchase the slaves the Berbers brought from Subsaharan Africa.